quietpigeon/thesaurust/README.md

 * `q`: Exit the app.
 ## Roadmap
 - [x] Show an example with the definition (if available)
+- [x] Toggle between parts of speech
-- [x] Toggle between multiple definitions
+- [x] Toggle between definitions with the same part of speech
 - [ ] Show synonyms and antonyms
-- [ ] Toggle between definitions with the same part of speech